 The Dairy Arts Center main entrance is located off of 26th Street, while parking can be accessed via Walnut Street.
 The main entrance also serves as the ADA entrance, with the ramp located to the right of the Hartman Box Office.

 Free parking is available in the lot located on the west and north sides of The Dairy building.
 The parking lot entrance is on Walnut Street, between 26th Street and Folsom.
-Parking spaces for persons with disabilites are located at the northeast and southwest corners of the building in our Dairy parking lot.
-The two spaces at the northeast corner are closest to our ADA entrance.
-The two spaces at the southwest corner of The Dairy are best for accessing the downstairs area of the building.
-At present, there is no elevator from the basement to the first floor.
+Parking spaces for persons with disabilities are located at the southwest corner of the building in our Dairy parking lot nearest the West Entrance.
+A valid parking permit is required for use of these spots.
+There is an elevator accessible from directly inside the West Entrance and ramp access from the East (front) Entrance.
+Patrons may use the temporary loading zone directly in front of the East Entrance (26th Street) to drop off patrons and then park.
 The Dairy building is wheelchair accessible.

 Overflow parking is available at the 2501, 2503, and 2505 Walnut Street lot – on EVENINGS AND WEEKENDS ONLY .